PhantomGamers/TellTaleWidescreenPatcher/README.md

 # Instructions
 Simply run the program, browse to the executable for your TellTale game, and click Patch!
 If you get an error, your game is not supported.
 Please open an issue and tell me the game you tried & where you got it from (GOG/Steam).

+**Make sure you run the game and select your resolution before patching.**

 # Tested Titles
 Game Name | Issues
 ----------- | -----------
-Batman The Enemy Within - The Telltale Series | Works 100%
 Batman - The Telltale Series | Two black bars on the top and bottom in the middle of the screen
+Batman The Enemy Within - The Telltale Series | None found Tales from the Borderlands | None found
-The Walking Dead The Final Season | Works but I haven't played much yet The Walking Dead - A New Frontier | Works
+The Walking Dead - A New Frontier | None found
-Tales from the Borderlands | Does not work, use Flawless Widescreen
+The Walking Dead The Final Season | None found

 # Todo/Bugs